abdulshaikh55/agora/docs/ProjectTheta.md

+I have decided to change the format of the documentation somewhat.
+I will be showing the changes I have made using an ordered list.
+This will help me keep track of what I have done and what I still need to do.

 ## Completed
 1. Display the tasks from the json file on the main screen.
 2. Add the footer to display